Rental Disputes in Dubai: Tenant and Landlord Rights Explained for 2026

 Why Verbal Agreements Don’t Hold Up in Dubai – What To Do Instead?

-In Dubai, business transactions and property arrangements often move quickly.
+In Dubai, business transactions and property Verbal Agreements often move quickly.
 While shaking hands on a deal feels simple and efficient, relying on verbal promises can create unexpected challenges under Dubai law.
 Local regulations place strong emphasis on documented evidence, leaving purely verbal understandings vulnerable to misunderstandings and disputes.
 The stakes are even higher when it comes to property matters, where a written rental agreement or rental lease agreement is essential for both clarity and legal enforceability.
 Below, we explore why verbal contracts often fail and how to protect your interests through robust documentation.

 The Limitations of Verbal Understandings